arbadacarbaYK/nostr-zap-lamp/README.md

 # Features

-+ Show a signal when a zap is sent to one or all nostr npubs
++ Show a signal when a zap is sent to one or more nostr npubs
 + Background brightness control
-+ Easily configure to use your own nostr relay
++ Easily configurable to listen to payments-events for an npub via a dedicated/own [nostrrelay]([https://github.com/lnbits/nostrclient](https://github.com/lnbits/nostrrelay))
-+ Simple configuration to work with any npub
++ Listen to payments events for an npub on multiple relays by defining a multiplexer using the [nostrclient](https://github.com/lnbits/nostrclient) extension

 ## Parts
 + [LED "Neon" lamp](https://www.amazon.co.uk/YIVIYAR-Lightning-Battery-Bedroom-Christmas/dp/B08K4SCVKQ)